-You can now earn 80,000 bonus points for your next American Airlines flight with the Citi Premier credit card | CNN Underscored
+Citi Premier credit card review | CNN Underscored

 Current sign-up bonus: Earn 80,000 bonus points after you spend $4,000 on eligible purchases within the first three months after opening the account.

-Best for: People looking for a credit card that earns flexible rewards that can be used for domestic American Airlines flights, and those who are knowledgeable about the process of booking award travel using the loyalty programs of international airlines.
+Best for: People looking for a credit card that earns flexible travel rewards, and those who are knowledgeable about the process of booking award travel using the loyalty programs of international airlines.

 Click here for the 80,000-point bonus offer on the Citi Premier card.